raspberrypilearning/dodgeball/en/step_4.md

 --- task ---

-To do this, create a new variable called `jump height`{:class="blockdata"}.
+To do this, create a new variable called `jump height`{:class="block3variables"}.
 Again, you can hide this variable if you prefer.

 --- /task ---